SSH Key Creation (Windows)

 Now you can open and edit your authorized_keys file.
 To do this, type the following into the command prompt and press enter:

 You will now be editing your authorized_keys file.
 There will likely already be entries for keys that were generated for your account automatically.
 Please select copy the data from the PuTTYgen window labeled "key" to your clipboard.
 Use the arrow keys to navigate to the bottom of the list in the authorized_keys file and paste the data from the PuTTYgen window into this file.
 All the pasted content should be on one line.
-The figure below shows the window after pasting the additional line of information.

 Please use right click to copy and paste since that will produce the best results.
 After you have pasted the information in the file, press the